AhmedOsama0js/package-react-modals-kit/README.md

 - **Main Modal**: A flexible modal for displaying content with customizable options.
 - **Confirmation Modal**: A modal designed for confirmation actions like deletion or form submission.
+- **Toast Notifications**: A simple and customizable toast notification system.
-- **Customizable Styling**: Easily adapt the appearance of modals to fit your design.
+- **Customizable Styling**: Easily adapt the appearance of modals and toast notifications to fit your design.
 - **Overlay Click Handling**: Configurable option to close modals when clicking outside.
 - **React Portal Support**: Leverages React's `createPortal` for rendering outside the component hierarchy.
 - **Accessibility Enhancements**: Built-in focus management and keyboard navigation.